shivajreddy/DSA/readme.md

 ## Directory Structure
 ```
  - src                      -> Source folder of the repo
-   > LearningMaterial -> Everything from theory,tests,notes to get good at DSA
+   > codeforces             -> codeforces solutions (Language specific)
    > leetcode               -> LeetCode solutions (Language specific)
-   > Misc             -> Other things that I haven't organized yet.
+   > misc                   -> random problems from the internet
+   > misc/Learning Material -> all theory, tests, notes to get good at DSA.
 ```

 ## How to Run/write solutions in Python